REALTY

 NOTE

-2. Architectural design: Delivery of a property that perfectly matches your expectations, within the shortest possible timeframe.
+2. Architectural design: delivery of a property that perfectly matches your expectations, within the shortest possible timeframe.

-4. Custom furniture and carpentry: Our teams source the most suitable furniture for each project, handle orders, and assemble the pieces you selected during the design phase.
+4. Custom furniture and carpentry: our teams source the most suitable furniture for each project, handle orders, and assemble the pieces you selected during the design phase.

 Looking to buy a property?
 Run a simulation and get in touch with one of our experts.